ng-Classic/ng-classic/packages/compiler/design/architecture.md

 #### The compatibility problem

-Not all Angular Classiccode is compiled at the same time.
+Not all Angular Classic code is compiled at the same time.
 Applications have dependencies on shared libraries, and those libraries are published on NPM in their compiled form and not as Typescript source code.
 Even if an application is built using `ngtsc`, its dependencies may not have been.

 If a particular library was not compiled with `ngtsc`, it does not have reified decorator properties in its `.js` distribution as described above.
 Linking it against a dependency that was not compiled in the same way will fail at runtime.